Prag8855/aab/content/guides/renew-german-freelance-visa.md

 Short_title: How to renew a freelance visa
 Description: When your German freelance visa is about to expire, you must renew it.
 This is how you must do it.
 Date_created: 2020-08-27
-Date_updated: 2023-01-04
 ---

 This guide shows you how to **renew** a [German freelance visa](/glossary/Freelance%20visa) before it expires.
-To apply for a new German freelance visa read [this guide](/guides/how-to-get-a-german-freelance-visa) instead.
+To apply for a new German freelance visa, read [this guide](/guides/how-to-get-a-german-freelance-visa).

 This guide was written for freelancers in Berlin.
 If you live in another city, the process can be a little different.

 {% include "blocks/_tableOfContents.html" %}

-**Note**: in this guide, "visa" and "residence permit" mean the same thing.
-The German freelance visa is a type of [residence permit](/glossary/Aufenthaltstitel).

 ## Freelance visa renewal process